Studentofcodeinstitute/expense-tracker-renovated/README.md

 2. CSS:
    No errors were found when passing through the official (Jigsaw) validator.

-3. JSHint JavaScript Validator: No errors but warnings were found when passing through the official (JSHint) validator.
+3. JSHint JavaScript Validator: No errors.

 4. Accessibility